Hines94/BabylonBurst/README.md

 Extend Code:
-- Be careful using .hpp and .h files - unless included in a .cpp they will not be compiled in Follow folder structure:
+- Be careful using .hpp and .h files - unless included in a .cpp they will not be compiled in
+- Follow folder structure:
     Source
         CppSource
             Common - compiled into WASM + Server ServerSpecific - compiled into backend only
             WASMSpecific - compiled into WASM only
                 WASM_INTERFACE - compiled with Emscripten for Embind (to make Typescript hooks into WASM - see Examples)
+- Register systems to update by including "Engine/GameLoop/CommonGameLoop.h" and using REGISTER_MIDDLE_SYSTEM_UPDATE (START/MIDDLE/END)
+- Register messages from players (clients) by REGISTER_PLAYER_MESSAGE(id for message, function to process)
+- TODO: Send messages to Engine
+- TODO: Custom messages to players

+- TODO: Future iterations include tools for login & account management on AWS & integrate directly into Engine
+- TODO: Future iterations include tools for deployment to AWS
+- TODO: Include Blender tool for uploading models in an easy to use format
+- TODO: Future iterations support for GameLift with matchmaking etc
+- TODO: Future iterations support cloudfront to protect S3 & improve CDN speed
+- TODO: Future iterations support skeletal mesh animator to make animations from ECS easy & support instancing
+- TODO: Future iterations support easy particle effects
+- TODO: Future iterations support ECS audio play

 TODO: use the Source/Client for any frontend code - include BabylonBoostClient to use any of those exports